Week 15 System Integration

 Wind Tunnel - Electronics Flow Chart

 This is my electronics flow chart.
-Because my blower requires a significant amount of power, (More than the maximum of 5V the Xiao ESP32 can output) I decided to run the blower straight from the wall.
+Because my blower requires a significant amount of power, (More than the maximum of 5V the Xiao ESP32 can output) I decided to run the blower straight from an outlet.
 I will use a potentiometer on the ground wire to control the blower speed.
 As for the ESP32, it will run off a small 5V power supply, also powering neopixels (for flow visualization) and mist injectors (also for flow visualization).

 Wind Tunnel - Physical Flow Chart